MCP Tools

 }

-MCP (Model Context Protocol) has two main communication modes: Standard Input/Output (stdio) command mode and HTTP Server-Sent Events (SSE) mode.
+MCP (Model Context Protocol) has two primary communication modes: Standard Input/Output (stdio) command mode and HTTP Server-Sent Events (SSE) mode.

 Standard Input/Output Modeโ

-This is the standard input/output communication mode, where the server runs as a local process and interacts via standard input (stdin) and standard output (stdout).
-It is suitable for development and testing scenarios and does not require a network connection.
+This is the standard input/output communication mode, running the server as a local process and interacting via standard input (stdin) and standard output (stdout).
+Itโs suitable for development and testing scenarios, requiring no network connection.

 HTTP SSE Modeโ

-This is the remote communication mode, where the client connects to the serverโs HTTP endpoint, receives real-time events via SSE, and sends commands via HTTP POST.
-It is suitable for applications requiring remote access and real-time data streaming.
+This is the remote communication mode, where the client connects to the serverโs HTTP endpoint, receiving real-time events via SSE and sending commands via HTTP POST.
+Itโs ideal for applications requiring remote access and real-time data streaming.

 Mode Comparisonโ

-The table below summarizes the differences between the two modes to help understand their applicable scenarios and characteristics:
+The table below summarizes the differences between the two modes to help understand their use cases and characteristics:

 Feature | Standard Input/Output Mode | HTTP SSE Mode |